21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Now that we’ve covered some of the basics of why popups work and how they’re effective, what should a popup look like?
 How can an exit popup improve your conversion rate or boost your sales?

-That’s what we’re going to cover in the following 21 proven exit-popup formulas.
+That’s what we’ll cover in the following 21 proven exit-popup formulas.
 Let’s dig in!

 1. Personalize Your Interactions With Website Visitors

-A great way to personalize exit popups is to use a headline like “Before You Leave…”
+A great way to personalize exit popups is to use an exit popup headline like “Before You Leave…”

-This tells the visitor that you understand his or her intent.
-It’s a small signal, but a powerful one.
+This tells the visitor that you understand their intent.
+It’s a small signal but a powerful one.
 You know they’re getting ready to leave your page, so you’ve created a special offer or incentive just for them.

 It’s also a good idea to create special popups for specific audiences.
 For instance, if you attract a lot of local traffic, you could limit a popup to people who live in your city or town.
 Similarly, you could target people who have recently visited your site with a tailored message, such as “Welcome Back!”

-All of these personalization options can help you boost conversions by anticipating what specific segments of your target audience might want.
+All these personalization options can help you boost conversion rates by anticipating what specific segments of your target audience might want.

 2. Personalize Your Exit Popup by Referral Domain